What is vinyl flooring and how is it made?

 Yes.
 Due to its water-resistance, durability, and ease of installation and maintenance, vinyl flooring can be installed in any room in your home.

-Its water-resistance and durability make it a particularly good choice for bathrooms and kitchens.
+Its water resistance and durability make it a particularly good choice for bathrooms and kitchens.
 However, vinyl flooring is also a popular option for other rooms in the home, including living rooms and bedrooms.

 What are the different styles of vinyl flooring?

 Water-resistance, durability, and ease of installation and maintenance are some of vinyl's popular selling points.
-Today, however, vinyl’s popularity is also due to the growing range of design, pattern and texture options available, and its ability to almost perfectly reproduce the look of natural materials such as hardwood and stone.
+Today, however, vinyl’s popularity is also due to the growing range of design, pattern and texture options available, and its ability to almost perfectly reproduce the look of natural materials, such as hardwood and stone.

 What is the difference between LVT and laminate flooring?

 Both LVT and laminate are considered to be affordable alternatives to real hardwood flooring.
 They’re also more durable and relatively easy to install and maintain compared to hardwood.
-However, there are still a few differences between the two products themselves.
+However, there are still differences between the two products themselves.

-The first difference between both products is the sound insulation of the floor: both LVT and Laminate can be installed with an acoustic underlay to improve sound absorption, with an additional cost, but Rigid LVT (Starfloor Click Ultimate) comes with an integrated acoustic backing that significantly reduces sounds in a room.
+The first difference between both products is the sound insulation of the floor: both LVT and Laminate can be installed with an acoustic underlay to improve sound absorption, with an additional cost, but rigid LVT (Starfloor Click Ultimate) comes with an integrated acoustic backing that significantly reduces sounds in a room.